RahulMR42/oci-devops-deploy-on-kube-using-instancegroup/README.md

 Allow dynamic-group mr-telesis-private-dg-devops-instances to read generic-artifacts in compartment <compartment_name>
-Allow dynamic-group mr-telesis-private-dg-devops-instances to read generic-artifacts in compartment mr-prod-compartment Allow dynamic-group  to read all-artifacts in compartment mr-prod-compartment Allow dynamic-group mr-telesis-private-dg-devops-instances to manage all-resources in compartment <compartment_name>
+Allow dynamic-group mr-telesis-private-dg-devops-instances to read generic-artifacts in compartment mr-prod-compartment Allow dynamic-group  to read all-artifacts in compartment mr-prod-compartment

 ```